 First we made these perfect hard boiled eggs.
 This means that when we crack them open, they will have tender yellow yolks with no dark ring.
 They will be easy to peel.

 Yes, it was a little unstructured and a little messy.
 Yes, you should wear disposable gloves (amazon) if food coloring stained hands bothers you.

 When You Color Eggs with Whipped Cream, you will always be surprised.

-No, you couldn’t predict what the eggs would turn out like.
+No, you can’t predict what the eggs will turn out like.

 Tips for Coloring Eggs with Whipped Cream

 You could use any kind of food coloring.

 - You can use a baking dish or a bowl.
 Fill it with whipped cream.